 The Path to Drawdown: Telepresence

-By integrating telepresence systems, companies, schools, hospitals and museums can offer their services and facilitate communication without being in the same place.
+By integrating telepresence systems, companies, schools, hospitals and museums can offer their services and facilitate communication to people without being in the same place.
 This way they can avoid emissions from commutes and business travel by air.
 Not only that, telepresence can help cut costs and ease employee schedules by avoiding travel, enhance meeting productivity and faster decision-making, and increase interpersonal connection across geographies.

 The global market for telepresence solutions is on the rapid rise, from US$2.2 billion in 2010 to US$3.3 billion in 2014.
 The novel coronavirus pandemic has further accelerated this adoption.